adlnet/xAPI-Spec/xAPI.md

 Specifically, the Experience API provides:

-* The structure and definition of statement, state, learner, Activity and objects, which are the means by which experiences are conveyed by a Learning Activity Provider.
+* The structure and definition of statement, state, learner, Activity and Objects, which are the means by which experiences are conveyed by a Learning Activity Provider.

-* Data Transfer methods for the storage and retrieval (but not validation) of these objects to/from a Learning Record Store.
+* Data Transfer methods for the storage and retrieval (but not validation) of these Objects to/from a Learning Record Store.
 Note that the systems storing or retrieving records need not be Learning Activity Providers.
 LRSs may communicate with other LRSs, or reporting systems.